Barbapapazes/splunk2discord-notifier/README.md

 Used to send Splunk alerts (via Alert Manager Enterprise) to Discord via a webhook.

+In the application Alert Manager Enterprise, you will need to configure the notificiation to `web` using the URL of this server.

+Splunk will send body to the server which will then be sent to Discord after some formatting to use Discord's embeds.

 ## Setup

 Make sure to install the dependencies: